kuhn-ruess/cmdbsyncer-docs/docs/vmware/index.md

 All commands accept `--debug` and `--dry-run`.
 With `--dry-run` the command reports what it *would* do — no custom attributes are written to vCenter and no inventory data is written to the Syncer.
+On the export, `--debug` additionally reports for every custom attribute whether it is written or skipped and why (its value differs from the one on the VM, or it is not set yet).
 Which VMs are processed is governed by the `inventory_filter` account setting (see above) for every command.